SharePoint/sp-dev-docs/docs/spfx/viva/get-started/fluent-icons-limitations.md

 ---
 title: Adaptive Card Extensions Iconography Limitations
-description: The article describes existing limitations for using Fluent Icons in Adaptive Card Extensions. ms.date: 09/06/2023 ms.localizationpriority: high
+description: The article describes existing limitations for using Fluent Icons in Adaptive Card Extensions. ms.date: 09/12/2023 ms.localizationpriority: high
 ---

-# Adaptive Card Extesions Iconography Limitations
+# Adaptive Card Extensions Iconography Limitations

 Some existing limitations exist for using Fluent UI Iconography in Adaptive Card Extensions.

-Currently, ACEs support the "Card Designer" set of icons listed below.
+Currently, ACEs support the "Card Designer" set of icons listed in this article.
 This set of icons is a subset of [Fluent 2 (Fluent UI v9) iconography](https://github.com/microsoft/fluentui-system-icons/blobl/main/icons_filled.md).
-It means using []"Fluent 1" (Fluent UI v8 and below) icons](https://developer.microsoft.com/fluentui#/styles/web/icons) is limited.
+It means using ["Fluent 1" (Fluent UI v8 and mentioned) icons](https://developer.microsoft.com/fluentui#/styles/web/icons) is limited.

 ## Manifests value officeFabricIconFontName is partially supported

 The `officeFabricIconFontName` manifest's property allows developers to use the Fluent icon displayed for the ACE in the Toolbox during an operator's editing session.
-By default (if not overridden in the code), the same icon will be used in the card bar:
+By default (if not overridden in the code), the same icon is used in the card bar:

 ![Card bar](../../../images/viva-extensibility/icons-limitations-card-bar.png)

 There are two limitations to this property:

-1. Viva Connections for Mobile does not support arbitrary Fluent UI icons.
+1. Viva Connections for Mobile doesn't support arbitrary Fluent UI icons.
 Therefore, the icon could be missing in the card bar on mobile.
 ![Card bar on mobile](../../../images/viva-extensibility/icons-limitations-card-bar-mobile.png)
 1. The toolbox doesn't support the "Card Designer" icons.
 Therefore, the icon could be missing in the toolbox.
 ![Missing icon in the Toolbox](../../../images/viva-extensibility/icons-limitations-toolbox.png)

 The workaround is to override the [card bar's icon](/javascript/api/sp-adaptive-card-extension-base/icardbarparameters#@microsoft-sp-adaptive-card-extension-base-icardbarparameters-icon-member) property in the code.

-## "Fluent 1" icons are not supported for Text Input
+## "Fluent 1" icons aren't supported for Text Input

 In the SharePoint Framework (SPFx) v1.18, we introduced the ability to add a "text input" component to the card view.
 This component allows developers to specify iconBefore, iconAfter, and button icons.